think-root/content-alchemist/README.md

 ### Config

-create a **.env** file in the app root directory

-Before creating the .env file, ensure you have:
+Create a **.env** file in the app root directory and ensure you have:

 1. Created a Mistral AI account
 2. Generated an API key